EPCCed/git-github-travis-lab/README.md

 Submit a pull request
 ---------------------

-Now, submit your code for inclusion in the original repository, https://github.com/epcctraining/git-github-travis-lab.
+Now, submit your code for inclusion in the instructor's repository, the original repository that you forked.
 GitHub calls this a "pull request" - a request that the repository's owner pull in your changes.

 Visit https://github.com/USERNAME/git-github-travis-lab.